flavioschenker/functaformer/README.md

 }
 ```
 ## License
-This project is licensed under the MIT License.
-See LICENSE for details.
+This project is open-source under the MIT License, meaning you're free to use, modify, and distribute it with proper attribution.

 ## Contact and Acknowledgements
 - Flavio Schenker (maintainer, Model implementation)